EnergySystemsModellingLab/MUSE_OS/docs/glossary.rst

         Open-source is a source code that is made freely available for users to modify and redistribute.

     Pandas
-        Pandas is a data manipulation library in python.
+        Pandas is a data manipulation library for python.

     Petajoules (PJ)
         A petajoule is equal to 1.0E+15 joules.
 A joule is a unit of energy and is equal to the energy transferred to an object.
-An equivalent unit would be megawatt hours (MWh).

     Seaborn
         Seaborn is a visualisation library in python.